-by the Ceylonese or Chettiyars.
+Caste influence is perhaps strongest in temples managed by the Ceylonese or Chettiyars.
 Their temple management committee comprises members from the same caste and eventually management will be passed on to important members of that particular caste.
 This is because their temples which are now big and well-established temples were once founded and built by their respective caste groups and they want to safeguard the importance of their caste by handing down the management to their own caste members.

-^{3.} Beteille, A., Caste, Class and Power (1965) p.
+3. Beteille, A., Caste, Class and Power (1965) p.
 46.

-to trace but a certain aspect of it are being used in getting votes whenever elections for the temple management committees are held.
+Caste influence in other temples are not quite obvious to trace but a certain aspect of it are being used in getting votes whenever elections for the temple management committees are held.
 Election candidates often use the caste element to swing the members vote to their favour.
 This usually leads to uncalled for brawls.

-are held in temples.
+Another aspect of caste practice can be felt when upayams are held in temples.
 Upayams which are organised and financed by caste organisations are held in temples to unite the members of a certain caste.
 This is the only occasion where members of a caste can get to know their fellow caste members.

 Even at one time, well-established temples in the urban areas refused entry into the temple to the "untouchables" caste members in the 1920's.
-But eventually this ban was lifted after the Second World War.
+But eventually this ban was lifted after the Second World War.4